Skip to Main Content

 Bibliography:

 If you used numbers for your in-text citations, arrange your bibliography in numerical order (so that in-text citation 1 is listed first, in-text citation 2 is listed second, etc).
 If you used author name and date for your in-text citations, arrange your bibliography in alphabetical order by author's last name.
-The ACS website has excellent examples of citation formats for every source type (books, journal articles, websites, etc).
+The ACS website, linked below, has excellent examples of citation formats for every source type (books, journal articles, websites, etc).

 Searching Tips and Tricks